Jalalhejazi/superplay/README.md

+## Media Server with Raspberry Pi  (only using javaScript for server & client)

 *superplay* is a web-based remote control for a media server.
 Simply put, use your phone and the Raspberry Pi to play videos.